Retail is defined in a number of dictionaries as:

 The sale of goods to the public in relatively small quantities for use or consumption…

-It is a very particular kind of sales challenge with very specific demands.
+It is a very particular kind of retail sales challenge with very specific demands.
 Even so, the definition is in flux.
 Retail is no longer just a matter of brick and mortar buildings that house goods people can browse in 3-dimensional environments and purchase in real time.
 It now includes the selling of goods to end users in a virtual space online.
 While services may be purchasable in real time, goods can take a few days, or even weeks depending on a number of factors.

 One might debate what should and should not get the retail moniker.
 If online stores are considered retail, so should the catalog sales back in the day.
 IRL is shorthand for in real life.
 We use it to distinguish things that are done online, such as IRL dating vs. online.
 But at some point, the distinctions become meaningless.
 Dating is dating.
 And retail is retail.
 If you’re going to do retail, here are some of the preparations you will need to make: